-For the sides and back, you can choose a length that suits your personal style.
-We recommend you request either a shorter clipper setting (#2 to #4).
+For the sides and back, you can choose a length that suits your style.
+We recommend requesting a shorter clipper setting (#2 to #4).
 The sides and back are cut shorter than the top or front, but they’re also tapered.
 Let your stylist know how gradual of a taper you’d like.

 The taper on your neckline is blocked, meaning that it ends in a straight line across the neck.
 However, you can go with a different type of tapered neckline.

 Make sure the entire haircut is one seamless style.
 There should be no jagged edges or sharp changes.
 Each part of the haircut should blend into the other.
-The only exception is the crown, where the taper on the top of the head comes to an end.
+The only exception is the crown, where the taper on the top of the head ends.